AbdullahAl-Ali/Mochi_VA/README.md

 **Abdullah Al Ali**

 - Inspired by A Fluffy cat named mochi🐈 !!
-- But This project is created to prectice on my AI and python learning...
+- But This project is created to practice on AI and python learning...

 ### 📜 License